 Know Your Rights When Dealing with Debt Collectors

 There are rules that debt collectors must follow when collecting a debt.
 They can’t use profane language or call before 8 a.m. or after 9 p.m.
 They can’t contact you at work if you’ve told them not to.
 They can’t harass or threaten you with arrest or jail time.
 They do have the right to take you to court to try to get a court order to make you pay, and they can report the collection account to the credit bureau.

 Information on debt that has gone to collections may be reported incorrectly to the credit bureau, particularly if your debt is sold to one or more different collection agencies.
 That’s one reason it’s important to know exactly how much you owe and who your creditors are.
 If you find any errors on your credit report, reach out to Dovly for help disputing them with the credit bureau.

-Dovly is an automated credit repair engine that can help you track, manage, and fix your credit.
+Dovly is an AI credit engine that can help you track and fix your credit.
 Try it risk-free with our free membership tier.
-Get in touch with Dovly today.
+Contact Dovly today.